Current Grants

 Public Interest Law Initiative (Chicago)

-To provide support and technical assistance to judicial circuit-based pro bono coordinating committees outside of Cook County.
+To provide support and technical assistance to judicial circuit-based pro bono coordinating committees outside of Cook County and to support 12 summer interns who placed at legal aid organizations throughout Illinois.

 Raise the Floor Alliance (Chicago)